anurag3414/video-object-annotation/README.md

-# Embedded Systems - Drone Dataset with Annotations
+# Embedded Systems - Video Annotation

 In this project, we applied various methods to generate annotated videos of a  dataset.
 The methods that we used were - Roboflow, YOLOv8 live object annotation and YOLOv8 annotation via uploading videoes and dividing videoes into frames(FPS).
 Let’s dive into the specifications of each method.